Bryonia alba l

 This section has been translated automatically.

-Bryonia belongs to the Curcurbitaceae family, the cucurbitaceae, which occurs mainly in Southern and Central Europe.
+Bryonia belongs to the Curcurbitaceae family, the pumpkin family, which is mainly found in southern and central Europe.
 The plant develops black berries.
-Poisonous parts of the plant are berries and roots.
+Poisonous parts of the plant are the berries and roots.
 40 berries are considered a lethal dose for adults and 15 berries for children.

-Bryonia alba is the stem plant of Bryoniae radix the fence beet root.
+Bryonia alba is the parent plant of Bryoniae radix, the fenugreek root.

 Literature